- PhMuseum 2020 Women Photographers Grant

 Dates2019 - Ongoing

-The starting point is July 21st of 1976, the night the armed forces broke into my maternal grandparent's house in Buenos Aires, Argentina.
-The message was clear: if they found my mother they were going to kill her, so she was forced to go alone into exile at the age of 21.
-Uruguay was the first stop, then Brazil and finally, she arrived in Mexico.
+The starting point is July 21st of 1976, the night the armed forces forced into my maternal grandparents house in Buenos Aires, Argentina.
+The message was clear: if they found my mother they were going to kill her, who at only 21 years old went alone into exile.
+Uruguay was the first stop, then Brazil and finally she arrived to Mexico.

-In what ways and manners are we thinking on one another? how does that pain, that we're not conscious of but it's there, impregnates our corporal memories?
-What kind of pain is kept in the archives of remembrance?
+In that sense, in what ways and manners are we thinking on one another? how does that pain, that we're not conscious of but it's there, impregnates our corporal memories?
+What kinds of pain are kept in the archives of remembrance?
 How do you organize the memory and who omits and distorts it?
 Even more, are memories a possibility of the politicization through which empathy is rooted in those long pains?